TEMPORAL BONE ANATOMY

 • Extends from inferior squamous portion

-• Contributes to zygomatic arch
+• Contributes to your zygomatic arch

 • Connects with temporal process of zygomatic bone